 Regulated US sportsbooks are known for giving out bonus bets in many different ways.
 An example is where you place an outright bet on a particular game before the start and the bookie gives you a bonus live bet that you can place while the game is ongoing.

 When there is a big sporting event going on, sportsbooks will frequently give out free $5 or $10 bets to all customers who meet certain conditions, like placing any $10+ bet during the qualifying period.

-Whether you are an experienced bettor or someone betting just for fun, these free bets can be quite valuable and add to your bottom line.
+Whether you are an experienced bettor or someone betting just for fun, these bonus bets can be quite valuable and add to your bottom line.
 With every state having at least several regulated sites, you can find an interesting offer almost every day if you spend some time looking.